Autognorics/AI-Paradox/README.md

 * Physicals – Entities composed of materials and by-materials (e.g., matter, weight, density, volume, energy, inscription).
 * Abstracts – Non-physical constructs that exist only conceptually.
 These are non-material and, thus, considered naturally non-existent without direct material origin.

 While matter constitutes a core material, its by-products—such as density and energy—fall under by-materials, forming the foundation of Physicals.
 In contrast, Abstracts have no direct material source, reinforcing their status as conceptual or  non-material in nature.
+They seem to exist but they don't exist (codexation dilemma).

 From thoughts to stars, the theory claims everything is an interim—a temporary state of being, brought into view by structural interaction and destined to fade once conditions shift.